 - feta cheese - you can make this salad vegan and dairy-free but just leaving out the cheese, if you prefer.

-- Greek salad dressing - The lemon vinaigrette dressing is essentially the same dressing as in a typical Greek salad.
+- Greek salad dressing - The lemon dressing is essentially the same Greek salad dressing as in a typical Greek salad.
 It is made with olive oil, lemon juice, dried oregano (or Italian seasoning), salt, and pepper.

 This chickpea salad is a complete and wholesome dish on it's own, packed with plant-based protein from the chickpeas.
 You can also add in some extra protein if you would like.
 Try shredded chicken, grilled shrimp, salmon, hard-boiled eggs, or tuna.